Community members are invited to the Council’s Annual General Meeting (AGM) at 11am on Saturday, 7 December 2019.

 - In speaking to a motion, you may speak only once and for no longer than five minutes.

 - The mover of the motion has a final right of reply.

-- Any resolution passed at the Annual General Meeting will be considered at the meeting of Council in January 2019 (date to be determined).
+- Any resolution passed at the Annual General Meeting will be considered at the next available meeting of Council.